 As a result, more agile companies are incorporating rolling forecasts to make planning an ongoing process instead of a quarterly event.
 These companies are able to be more responsive in a fast moving market while avoiding the surprises of their quarterly-focused brethren.

 A static forecasting process that relies on manually-managed spreadsheets makes forecasting demand and expenses difficult.

 An active planning process supports an accurate, efficient forecasting process.

 With the ability to integrate driver-based scenarios in real time, Adaptive Insights makes it a snap to conduct a rolling forecast process.
 As a result, your forecasts are more likely to reflect reality and give your team the resources they need to succeed.
-Here are just a few of the benefits of moving your forecasting and modelling processes to an active planning process with Adaptive Insights:
+Here are just a few of the benefits of moving your forecasting and modeling processes to an active planning process with Adaptive Insights:

 Connect your financial and non-financial systems together to automatically collect all of your data and KPIs in one place.
-When everyone has access to the same data set, forecasting and re-forecasting become faster, more accurate processes.
+When everyone has access to the same data set, financial forecasting and re-forecasting become faster, more accurate processes.